Michelle Obama hosts new podcast about her book 'The Light'

 MORE IN THIS SECTION

 “I’m thrilled to share that my new podcast, The Light, will be available on Audible on March 7!
-I can't wait for you to hear some of the stories and conversations I’ve been having with some of my close friends about so many of the issues we’re all navigating,” posted Obama on her Twitter account.
+I can't wait for you to hear some of the stories and conversations I’ve been having with some of my close friends about so many of the issues we’re all navigating,” Obama wrote on Twitter.

 I’m thrilled to share that my new @HGMedia podcast, The Light, will be available on @audible_com on March 7!
 I can't wait for you to hear some of the stories and conversations I’ve been having with some of my close friends about so many of the issues we’re all navigating. pic.twitter.com/IFzNxei4D1— Michelle Obama (@MichelleObama) February 1, 2023

-“Michelle Obama: The Light Podcast goes beyond the book as Michelle Obama and her friends share personal stories and insights you won’t encounter anywhere else,” points out Audible.
+"Michelle Obama: The Light Podcast goes beyond the book, as Michelle Obama and her friends share personal stories and insights you won’t encounter anywhere else,” writes Audible.

 Some of the topics that will be covered in the first episodes include: